 - Don’t try to do too much.
-Your goal is to make your pet safe to travel to your vet.
+Your goal is to make your pet safe to travel to your veterinarian.

 - Keep your first aid kit up to date.
-Make sure your pet’s vaccine and medication list is up to date AND make sure you take this information with you when you head to your vet and/or the emergency vet.
+Make sure your pet’s vaccine and medication list is up to date AND make sure you take this information with you to the doctor.

 - Hopefully, all of your hard work will prevent you from ever having to use your first aid kit!